Gassepouille/gamepad_keyboard_controls_manager/README.md

 </script>
 ```

-As you see, the updateGControls function return an object gamepad (Xbox Controller) :
+As you can see, the updateGControls function return an object gamepad (Xbox Controller) :

 ```html
 <script>